elisamartin/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.map() executed a given function for every element in an array and will return a new array with the results .forEach() executes a given function for every element in an array but doesn't return anything

 2. What is the difference between a function and a method?

+They're basically the same but a method is a function that will be used by the object is declared inside of

 3. What is closure?

+It's a feature where an inner function access another declared on an outer scope. 'something' is being accessed from inside 'whatIsThis()'

+let something = 'This seems to be something';
+	function whatIsThis() {
+		return something;
+	}
+	console.log(whatIsThis());

 4. Describe the four rules of the 'this' keyword.

+- Windows Binding, 'this' points to the window object
+- Implicit Binding, a function is called, after 'this'.
+- New Binding, when creating objects from a constructor function with the keyword new, 'this' refers to the specific object created
+- Explicit Binding, using ".apply()" or ".call()" we explicitly define 'this'.

 5. Why do we need super() in an extended class?

+We need super() to call the parent of the new object we're creating

 ### Git Set up